cameraui/docs/home-assistant/integration.md

 Camera hardware (a camera's own spotlight, siren or battery) lands on the camera's device.
 Every other sensor becomes a device of its own, linked below its camera when it is assigned to exactly one.
 Whether a sensor comes across at all is the **Expose sensor** toggle on the [Sensors page](/sensors/setup#the-sensors-page).
 Camera hardware has no toggle, it always follows its camera.

 The controllable ones work both ways: a **switch** and a **siren** turn on and off, a **light** turns on and off (and dims, if it reports brightness), a **cover** opens and closes, a **lock** locks and unlocks, and an **alarm panel** arms home, away or night and disarms.
-Commands are sent straight to camera.ui.

-This surface is driven live.
-Add, rename, re-assign, expose or delete a sensor in camera.ui and the matching Home Assistant entity appears, updates or disappears without a restart.
+Adding, renaming, re-assigning, exposing or deleting a sensor in camera.ui updates the matching Home Assistant entity live, without a restart.
 A sensor whose plugin is offline shows as unavailable.

 ### Motion and object detection